sjstretton/screwed/02-ProgressAndProblems.md

 - *Debt and Economic Imbalance*: Re-balancing the economy away from high debt and asset inflation, and towards balanced growth and wealth formation.
 - *Pollution and Other Environmental Damage*: Climate change, ocean acidification, plastics, over-fishing and habitat loss which all threaten the future.

 However, it's not enough to plan to solve these problems.
 We have to do so in a competent way that involves everyone.
-We think about this matter in the next section.
+We cover this matter in the next section.

-## PRINCIPLE 3: A SOCIAL CONTRACT ALIGNING REWARD AND CONTRIBUTION
+## Principle 3: A Social Contract Aligning Reward and Contribution

-Our new welfare system should not disincentivise work and should encourage service and contribution.
+Our new welfare system should not discoverage work and should encourage service and contribution.
 We will study in detail Beveridge's third principle to see if, and how, a better welfare system can be created.

-This involves the *integration* of the tax system with the benefits system so there is not a separate system of 'means testing'.
-This function can be carried out through the tax system.
 This suggests the case for a system with a universal component: we call this a 'citizen's dividend' (a form of basic income).

+Such a system of universal benefits hacs practical advantages too.
+It involves the *integration* of the tax system with the benefits system so there is not a separate system of 'means testing'.
+Means testing is simply taking money away from them as they earn more, and can be carried out through the tax system.

 Furthermore, we argue for an integrated skills training and work experience system.
 These two proposals are outlined later.

 There's an overarching concept too, which we term policy entrepreneurship.
-That is, we should break out of the monopoly of thought imposed on us by neoclassical economics and neoliberal economic ideas.
-These forms of entrepreneurship imply a new growth model for everyone, one that is not based on increasing financialisation and debt issued on limited assets but rather the development of productive industries solving our collective problems.
-We deal with the potential benefits of our proposals in the next section.
+That is, we should break out of the monopoly of thought imposed on us and try out new ideas for fixing our societies' problems.

 ## PRINCIPLE 4: MINIMISING RESISTANCE TO CHANGE